BizzyLive/elderbot-docs/docs/commands/getting-started.md

 Similar to the name, but may also be shown in help commands.

 ### Command Response
 This is what the command returns when triggered, and is also where you place your command functions and arguments.
 In the case of a script function, this is where you place your script.
 Command functions/special arguments are all placed within the `{{}}` template.
 An example would be `{{time}}` which returns the current time for the PC running the bot.
+Command responses are limited to 500 characters(the Twitch maximum message size).

 More information on other command arguments can be found on other pages.